Dynamic CoVaR Modeling and Estimation: Applied Systemic Risk Forecasting for US G-SIBs

-The multi-objective elicitability of (VaR, CoVaR) complicates inference on the predictive ability of forecasts, since the scoring function in \eqref{eq:loss} is bivariate such that standard \citet{DM95} tests---based on scalar scores---cannot be applied.
-We follow \citet{FH21} and their ``one and a half-sided'' tests together with their extended traffic light system that we illustrate exemplarily in Figure \ref{fig:CoVaR_TrafficLight} for two models.
-These tests require to fix a baseline model, and we arbitrarily choose the ``DCC-t-Chol'' model for all evaluations.
-Such a baseline model is necessary as classical extensions to \emph{multi-model} forecast comparison methods as, e.g., the model confidence set of \cite{Hansen2011} are not available in the case of bivariate (multi-objective) scoring functions.
+The multi-objective elicitability of (VaR, CoVaR) complicates inference on the predictive ability of the models, since the scoring function in \eqref{eq:loss} is \textit{bivariate} such that standard \citet{DM95} tests---based on \textit{scalar} scores---cannot be applied.
+We follow \citet{FH24} in applying their ``one and a half-sided'' tests, which they illustrate via an extended traffic light system.
+Figure~\ref{fig:CoVaR_TrafficLight} exemplarily displays their extended traffic light approach for two models.
+Doing so requires us to fix a baseline model, and we arbitrarily choose the ``DCC-t-Chol'' model for all evaluations.
+Such a baseline model is necessary as classical extensions to \emph{multi-model} forecast comparison methods---such as the model confidence set of \cite{Hansen2011}---are not available in the case of bivariate (multi-objective) scoring functions.

+Multi-objective elicitability implies that the scores of two competing sequences of CoVaR forecasts can only be compared if their underlying VaR forecasts perform equally well.
+To obtain a reasonable finite-sample counterpart, \citet{FH24} interpret this as an insignificant score difference in the standard \cite{DM95} test for the VaR forecasts; that is, the null that the expected VaR score differences (calculated based on the first component in \eqref{eq:loss}) are equal to zero cannot be rejected.